DIAGNijmegen/llm_extractinator/README.md

 # Running the Extractor

-To run the data extraction process, you can either use the command line or import the function in Python.
+To run the data extraction process, use either the command line or import the function in Python.

 ## Option 1: Using the Command Line

-Use the following command:

 ```bash
 extractinate --task_id 001 --model_name "mistral-nemo" --num_examples 0 --max_context_len 8192 --num_predict 8192 --translate
 ```

-Customize the flags based on your task requirements.

 ## Option 2: Using the Function in Python

-You can also call the extractor programmatically:

 ```python
 from llm_extractinator import extractinate